DenverCoder1/timezone-convert-albert-ext/README.md

 `8am MST in New York`

+You can also use "Time in..." to convert the current time to another timezone.

+`Time in UTC`

+`Time in Tokyo`

-## Config
+## Configuration

-In `config.py` there are options to customize the extension:
+In `config.jsonc` there are options to customize the extension:

+### Date format

+To change the way dates are displayed, set the `date_format` option.

+The default is `%a %d %b` (e.g. "Mon 12 Dec").

+See https://strftime.org for a list of supported formats

+### Time format

+To change the way times are displayed, set the `time_format` option.

+You can use `%H:%M` for 24-hour time, or `%I:%M %p` for 12-hour time.

+The default is `%I:%M %p` (eg. "12:00 PM")

+See https://strftime.org for a list of supported formats

+### Remove leading zeros

+Set `remove_leading_zeros` to true to remove leading zeros from the date/time.

+Eg. `Mon 01 Dec 01:00 PM` becomes `Mon Dec 1 1:00 PM`.

+The default is `true`.

-### 24-hour time
+### Lowercase AM/PM

-To enable 24-hour time, set `hr24` to `True`.
+Set `lowercase_am_pm` to replace 'AM'/'PM' with 'am'/'pm' in time formats.

+The default is `true`.

 ### Timezone aliases

-To add a city or abbreviation as an alias for a timezone, add it to `aliases` as a key-value pair.
+To add a city or abbreviation as an alias for a timezone, add it to `tz_aliases` as a key-value pair.

+See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of supported timezones

 ## Contributing